 I love empowering people to stay healthy, prevent illnesses and enjoy the highest level of health and quality of life for as long as possible.
 I share a range of my favorite supplements here.

 In this particular article I will focus on how common over-the-counter medicine work for various common health ailments.

 IMPORTANT: I’m a health researcher and wellness writer.
 But I’m not a doctor who knows your personal health issues.

 Please keep in mind that everyone’s body and health background is different.
 Please check with your personal doctor to make sure any medicine you take – even over-the-counter medicines – is right for you.
+If you do not have a personal doctor yet, you should find a doctor in Dubai or New York, or London, or whatever city you live in.
 After all, even over-the-counter medicines can affect different people in different ways!
-So please always be safe with what ever medication you take.
+So please always be safe with whatever medication you take.

 Antibiotics are perhaps the most popular OTC medicine on the market.
 These are drugs that fight bacteria by killing them or slowing down their growth.
 And so, antibiotics are often used to treat common bacterial infections such as:

 There are over a hundred antibiotics in existence.
 But if you’re looking for OTCs, the most common ones are amoxicillin, cephalexin, and penicillin.